kervinlow/budget_cli/README.md

 A console script written in the Python programming language that helps you to calculate the total budget for a given period between two dates.

-This documentation was created with [nbdev](https://github.com/fastai/nbdev).
+The console script and its documentation were created with [nbdev](https://github.com/fastai/nbdev).

 ## Install